Computer Usage Policy

 2. You are prohibited from disclosing your password for any and all systems.
 You must safeguard your accounts and all content and you will be responsible for any misuse.
 You may not search for, access, copy, or use passwords belonging to other people.
 Accessing or assisting others to access another person’s account, or allowing others to use your account to access, download, view, modify or manipulate data, files, network, and information is prohibited.
 Accounts cannot be transferred to or used by other individuals other than the account owner.
 Sharing accounts is absolutely not permitted.
 You may not use Resources to misrepresent yourself as another individual ("spoofing").
 If you are a victim of such misrepresentation, you must immediately upon discovery of the incident report the incident to Institutional Technology Services at extension 444.

-3. Engaging in or taking any intentional action which causes interference to the network, the work of others or any computer on Gwynedd-Mercy College's Local Area Network or the Internet.
+3. Engaging in or taking any intentional action which causes interference to the network, the work of others or any computer on Gwynedd-Mercy University's Local Area Network or the Internet.
 You may not use resources in such a way as to, unduly impede, interfere with or otherwise cause harm to others or their activities or create or constitute an unacceptable burden on resources.
 Examples of such prohibited use include: activity that creates excessive network traffic or computing; misusing mailing lists; distributing “chain letters;” mail bombing (flooding an individual, group or system with unacceptably numerous or large e-mail messages); intentionally spreading hoaxes regarding a computer virus, worm or similar threat; creating telnet or file transfer sessions of excessive number or duration; registering custom domain names; maintaining unregistered or otherwise unauthorized servers; using excessive network bandwidth, engaging in distributed processing and creating unacceptably large files.
 You may not use Resources to send, forward, or otherwise disseminate nuisance messages.
 Nuisance messages include, without limitation, knowing or reckless distribution of unwanted messages, messages that would constitute a violation of the University’s sexual harassment policy and messages to a recipient who has previously notified you that any messages (or messages of a particular type) from you are not welcome.

 5. Involvement in violation of or conviction of violation of federal, state, or local regulations having to do with computers, communication, interstate commerce, and/or security regulations is prohibited.
 This also applies to violation of federal copyright, trade secret, and related laws.